mccornet/pl-900/05 - ModelDrivenApp.md

 ### 1. Model your business data

+***To model business data,*** ***determine what data the app will need and how that data will relate to other data***.
 Model-driven design uses metadata-driven architecture so that designers can customize apps without writing code.
-To model business data, ***determine what data the app will need and how that data will relate to other data***.
 Metadata means *data about data* and defines the structure of the data stored in Microsoft Dataverse.

 ### 2. Define your business processes